strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Then, transactions can add some latency to an application due to the write amplification required to ensure EOS.
 While this may not be a significant issue for some applications, those that require real-time processing may be affected.

-Each transaction in Kafka incurs some overhead that is independent of the number of messages involved.
+Each transaction incurs some overhead that is independent of the number of messages involved.
 This overhead includes the following:

-- A small number of Remote Procedure Calls (RPCs) to register the partitions with the coordinator.
-  These RPCs can be batched together to reduce overhead.
+- A small number of Remote Procedure Calls (RPCs) to register the partitions with the coordinator (these RPCs can be batched together to reduce overhead).
-- A marker that must be written to each partition when the transaction is completed.
+- A transaction marker record that must be written to each involved partition when the transaction is completed.
 - A few state change records that are appended to the internal transaction state log.

 Most of this latency is on the producer side, where the transactions API is implemented.